hxaxnxa/aws-data-pipeline-project/README.md

 6. **Data Analysis with Athena**: Executed SQL queries using AWS Athena.
 7. **Visualization with QuickSight**: Built interactive dashboards to visualize the data.

-## Getting Started
-Follow the instructions in the [Setup Guide](./SETUP.md) to deploy and test the pipeline.